 In addition to our ITE provision, we offer a suite of highly-regarded courses on the academic study of education, from undergraduate to doctoral level, supporting the development of practitioners, researchers and scholars.
 In this area of our extensive portfolio, we have established specialist areas of study, including autism, dyslexia and early years.
 Our students engage in regular placement and employment-based learning, which ensures that they are immersed in the field, learning alongside our extensive network of external partners and stakeholders.

+The University of Brighton is 8th in the UK for education courses (Guardian University Guide 2023), in the top 20 in the UK (The Times League Tables, 2023) and in the top 20 in England (Complete University Guide, 2022).
 We aim for all our students to have the best possible experience.
-In the 2021 National Student Survey, 88% of our final year students agreed that overall they were satisfied with the quality of their course – this was 13 percentage points above the UK university average.
-We also significantly exceeded the national average in all the other key areas.
-We’re in the top 20 for education courses in England (Complete University Guide, 2022) and in the top 15 in the UK (The Times League Tables, 2021).
+In the 2022 National Student Survey, 84% of the school's final year students agreed that overall they were satisfied with the quality of their course – this was 8 percentage points above the UK university average.
+We also significantly exceeded the national average in most of the other key areas.

 Our students develop the knowledge, skills and attributes needed to be educators who impact positively on the life chances of others and who contribute, as a result, to the betterment of society more broadly.
 Our model of higher education is based on a spirit of enquiry and the active, co-creation of knowledge and understanding amongst staff, students and external partners, in relation to learning, teaching and research.
 We benefit enormously from dedicated specialist teaching spaces in our Checkland building home on the Falmer campus and look forward to welcoming you to our vibrant and friendly community in the School of Education.